Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 - The IOX-RS232 supports 900mA at 12/24V to the external red (power) and black (ground) wires.
 However, it is not required to power the Add On device using the IOX-RS232.

 #### Grounding a device
-It's recommended to connect the Hardware Add-On to the vehicle ground.
-This could be done via the IOX-RS232 ground wire, or an wire from the Add-On itself.
-This improves signal integrity.
+While Hardware Add-On already connects to vehicle power and ground to sustain its power, we recommend that you connect the Add-On ground to the ground wire of the IOX-RS232 too.
+This has proven to improve signal integrity.

 ## Integration Process